vega/vega/packages/vega-loader/README.md

 vega.<b>loader</b>([<i>options</i>])
 [<>](https://github.com/vega/vega-loader/blob/master/src/loader.js "Source")

-Creates a new loader instance, with default *options*.
-A loader object provides methods for loading files for the network or disk, and for sanitizing requests to ensure only acceptable URLs or filenames are loaded.
-If provided, the key-value pairs in the *options* object will be passed as the default options to the loader methods.
-See the [load](#load) method for standard options.
+Creates a new loader instance with default *options*.
+A loader object provides methods for loading files from the network or disk, and for sanitizing requested URLs and filenames.
+If provided, the key-value pairs in the *options* object will be passed as default options to the various loader methods.
+See the [load](#load) method for supported option values.

 <a name="load" href="#load">#</a>
 loader.<b>load</b>(<i>uri</i>[, <i>options</i>])